 What Is Invoice Factoring and is Factoring a Replacement For a Line of Credit

-Invoice Factoring is a very old form of business financing that has been around for centuries and is less popular then it used to be due to the expense and terms required.
-Some small businesses that are in the business to business space use Factoring by going into a contract with a Factor who will advance funds against a credit approved invoice.
+Invoice Factoring is a very old form of business financing that has been around for centuries and is less popular than it used to be due to the expense and terms required.
+Some small businesses that are in the business-to-business space use Factoring by going into a contract with a Factor who will advance funds against a credit-approved invoice.
 For example, let say you invoiced ABC client for $10,000 for work you just did.
 A Factor will give you a cash advance of up to 80% of that invoice or in this case $8,000.
 Once ABC client has paid the invoice, your Factor will keep his fee and send you the rest.

 The good thing about Factoring is that it can be an endless supply of financing for your business.
 It also can be good if you have a poor personal credit score and are unable to get other financings.